TECHNICAL I ELECTRONIC COMPONENTS

 The voltage of the electric field that prevents electrons from crossing the junction is called the depletion barrier potential.

 In diodes made of silicon, the barrier potential is approximately 0.7V.
-In germanium diodes the barrier potential is approximately 0.3V.
+In germanium diodes, the barrier potential is approximately 0.3V.

 The barrier potential depends on the semiconductor material used, level of doping and temperature.

-To understand how a diode works and other electronic devices, we first need to look at electric current and electrons regarding to their directions of flow.
+To understand how a diode works and other electronic devices, we first need to look at electric current and electrons regarding their directions of flow.

-After the discovery of electrons, it was found that electrons are the ones that cause current not electric fluid.
+After the discovery of electrons, it was found that electrons are the ones that cause current, not electric fluid.
 However, the direction of current was not changed due to some reasons.

-Let us look at what happens when a diode is connected in forward direction and in reverse direction.
+Let's look at what happens when a diode is connected in forward direction and in reverse direction.
 The process of applying a DC voltage source to a device (diode) to study how it works is called biasing.

-Forward Biasing.
+Forward Biasing

 Forward biasing is a condition that allows current through a diode.